 The New Notes have not been, and will not be, registered with the Comissão de Valores Mobiliários, or the CVM, the Brazilian securities commission.
 Any public offering or distribution, as defined under Brazilian laws and regulations, of the New Notes in Brazil is not permitted without such prior registration.
-Documents relating to the offering of the New Notes, including this offering memorandum, as well as information contained herein, may not be provided or distributed to the public in Brazil, as the offering of the New Notes is not a public offering of securities in Brazil.
-Each of the initial purchasers has agreed not to offer or sell the New Notes in Brazil, except in circumstances that do not constitute a public offering or unauthorized distribution of securities under applicable Brazilian laws and regulations.
+Documents relating to the offering of the New Notes, including this offering memorandum, as well as information contained herein, may not be provided or distributed to the public in Brazil, as the offering of the New Notes is not a public offering of securities in Brazil, nor may they be used in connection with any offer for subscription or sale of the New Notes to the public in Brazil.
+Each of the initial purchasers has agreed not to offer or sell the New Notes in Brazil, except in circumstances that do not constitute a public offering or unauthorized distribution of securities under applicable Brazilian laws and regulations or pursuant to an express exemption of registration with the CVM, pursuant to Brazilian law and regulations.